For Cable Television, High-Speed Internet, and Phone Services

 - maintenance and complaint information;

-- records indicating the number of television sets, set-top boxes, modems, or telephones connected to our cable system; and
+- records indicating the number of television sets, set-top boxes, modems, telephones, home security and automation devices, or other devices connected to our cable system; and

 - additional information about the service options you have chosen.

 Some of our services permit you to establish secondary accounts, and if you do so we collect similar information in order to establish and service the secondary accounts.
-During the initial provisioning of our services, and during any subsequent changes or updates to our services, Comcast may collect technical information about your televisions, any set-top boxes, computer hardware and software, cable modems, telephones, and/or other cable or other service-related devices, and customization settings and preferences.
-Additionally, if you rent your residence, we may have a record of whether landlord permission was required prior to installing our cable facilities as well as your landlord's name and address.
+During the initial provisioning of our services, and during any subsequent changes or updates to our services, Comcast may collect technical information about your televisions, any set-top boxes, computer hardware and software, cable modems, telephones, other cable or other service-related devices, home security and automation devices, and customization settings and preferences.
+Additionally, if you rent your residence, we may have a record of whether landlord permission was required prior to installing our cable services as well as your landlord's name and address.

-What kind of information do you collect if I use interactive or transactional services or television viewing controls?
+What kind of information does Comcast collect if I use cable video services?

-In order to carry out a particular request you make to watch a pay-per-view program or purchase a product, service, or feature, for example, our system may collect certain personally identifiable information.
-This information typically consists of account and billing-related information such as the pay-per-view programs or other products, services, or features ordered so that you may be properly billed for them.
-Follow your program guide commands or any special instructions on your video screen when you make these transactional requests.
+Our system may collect activity data with personally identifiable information for particular requests or transactions like when you order a pay-per-view program or purchase a product.
+This information typically consists of account and billing-related information such as the programs or other products, services, or features ordered so that you may be properly billed for them.
+Follow your program guide commands or any special instructions on your screen when you make these transactional requests.
 These commands and instructions will explain your choices so that you can complete or cancel your requests as you wish.

 What kind of information do you collect and use to improve your cable services and deliver relevant advertising?